pontakornth/100days/content/100days-blog.md

 <!--more-->

-I use Source Sans Pro font for this blog at the time I write this post.
+I use Barlow font for this blog at the time I write this post.
 It's really strange that Pro font is actually free.
 The another choice would be Bai Jamjuree.
 I think it's better for Thai content because it looks beautiful.
 The font is one of the most important things about web design.
 If you use the default font for a minimal website, it will look incomplete.